jackowaya/GBBO-Fantasy/README.md

 These ingredients are intended to be anything other than staples.
 Chocolate or raspberry would be acceptable picks, while butter (which might be used to target against a vegan baker) or sugar would not.
+For scoring, it has to be clear a baker used the ingredient.
+This is another reason to choose flavorings - they are almost always mentioned explicitly, whereas even a somewhat uncommon staple like an unusual sugar may not be.